Back to all issues

 • Authorities are competing on machinery, not just rules.
 Italy reconciles, the US refunds, India bulk-processes — three different jobs, all about how the tax system runs rather than what it charges.

 • Compliance deadlines hide in plain sight.
-The Italy pairing date is exactly the kind of item that slips past a rate-focused tax calendar.
+The Italy pairing date and Mexico’s 24 April validity cut-off are exactly the kind of items that slip past a rate-focused tax calendar.
 Worth watching the procedural notices, not only the rate ones.

 Sources